exasol/exasol-driver-lua/doc/user_guide/user_guide.md

 `exasol-driver-lua` follows the API of [LuaSQL](https://keplerproject.github.io/luasql/), so the [LuaSQL manual](https://keplerproject.github.io/luasql/manual.html) is a good starting point.

 The following describes the basic usage.
-See the API documentation for a detailed description of each method.
-(Will be added in [#46](https://github.com/exasol/exasol-driver-lua/issues/46))
+See the [API documentation](https://exasol.github.io/exasol-driver-lua/api/) for a detailed description of each method.

 ### Configure Logging